sujalchhabra/sujalchhabra/README.md

-Hi I'm Sujal and currently pursuing BCA degree in final year andy skills are that i learn is java c++ and python ay internship of puthon ai/ml
+Hi I'm Sujal and currently pursuing BCA degree in final year and skills are that i learn is java c++ and python ai internship of python ai/ml